Intellection/eng_day_FileNest/IMPLEMENTATION.md

-# SnapVault Implementation Summary
+# FileNest Implementation Summary

 ## 🎯 Project Overview

-SnapVault is a complete, production-ready file upload and management system built with Ruby on Rails 8.0.2.
+FileNest is a complete, production-ready file upload and management system built with Ruby on Rails 8.0.2.
 It provides secure, user-authenticated file storage with a modern web interface and RESTful API.

 ## 🏗️ Architecture